briner/tech-notes/fosdem-2017.md

 ## application:
 As we do not have data connection outside of fosdem.
-It could be a good idea to provide the information on transportation in the application
+It could be a good idea to provide the information on transportation in the application.

+And also, tell people they can pay the ticket inside the bus.
+Not more than 5€.